 - Cover coughs and sneezes.
 Use a tissue to cover coughs and sneezes, then dispose of the tissue.
 When a tissue is not available, cough or sneeze into your elbow.

 - Clean and disinfect surfaces or objects.
 Clean and disinfect frequently touched surfaces at home, work or school, especially when someone is ill.

-Trillium’s two residential campuses in Portland and Corvallis are actively working to ensure the safety of our clients, visiting families, other guests and our staff.
-Young people who stay on our campuses are being monitored for symptoms.
-If any youth develops symptoms, quarantine protocols will be activated and appropriate medical care will be provided.
+Trillium’s residential campuses and day treatment locations in Portland and Corvallis are actively working to ensure the safety of our clients, visiting parents/,essential caregivers and our staff.
+Young people who stay on our campuses or attend day treatment programs are being monitored for symptoms, including temperature checks at the beginning of each day.
+If any youth develops symptoms, quarantine protocols will be activated, and appropriate medical care will be provided.

 This year, Trillium Family Services will build brighter futures with approximately 30,000 children and families across Oregon, and we know that COVID-19’s impact and duration are still emerging.
 We are continually monitoring developments and will adapt our practices to best meet the health needs of our children, families, community partners and staff.
 We appreciate your continued support of Trillium Family Services.
 Don’t hesitate to contact us if you have questions or want more information.